bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 77°
-- overcast clouds
+- clear sky
-- 69% humidity
+- 67% humidity
-- 4 mph wind
+- 6 mph wind
 - 0.02 inches of precipitation in the past 24 hours

 ## Temperature History